org4rong/py3src-gitops/.tekton/README.md

 The intent of the template is to be able to fork this repository and update its use in the Developer Hub templates directory.

 ## Concert
-This gitops repo exemplies how ConcertDef Deploy Inventory files can be automatically generated and uploaded to a Concert instance.
+This gitops repo exemplies how ConcertDef Deploy Inventory files can be automatically generated and uploaded to a Concert instance via custom pipelines.